RuneDK93/fair-soft-clustering/README.md

 ## Experiments
 To run the experiments use notebooks 'Bank', 'Diabetes' and 'Census'.
 Results are saved to 'results' directory and can inspected in 'Plots' notebook.
+Experiments have been run on an Intel 6 core i7, UHD 630 CPU laptop.

 ## Licenses